ryokat3/.emacs.d/README.md

 The default registry file is "~/.registry.xml".

-The advantage to use XML instead of elisp to set variables is that other applications (e.g. xmllint) can parse the XML and extract the value.
+The advantage to use XML instead of elisp for setting variables is that other applications (e.g. xmllint) can parse the XML and extract the value.
 For example,

 ```
 xmllint -xpath "//my-email/text()" ~/.registry.xml